Nurseries in London: Providing Proof of Allergy for Enrollment

 A negative specific IgE result means that IgE-mediated sensitisation was not detected for that allergen at the time of testing.
 However, non-IgE-mediated allergies and food intolerances exist and may not be detected through this type of blood test.
 Further assessment through appropriate healthcare services may be recommended.

 Many private allergy testing clinics in London, including our clinic, do not require a GP referral.
 You can typically book directly.
-Visit our testing page for further information about the booking process.
+Visit our clinic website for further information about the booking process.

 Yes, and it is recommended that you update your child's allergy documentation if new test results are obtained or if their allergy profile changes.
 Nurseries should be informed promptly of any changes to ensure care plans remain accurate.

 Allergy blood testing is available through the NHS via GP referral or through private clinics in London.
-Our clinic offers children's allergy panel testing with professional laboratory reporting suitable for nursery enrollment documentation.
+Our clinic offers allergy blood testing services with professional laboratory reporting suitable for nursery enrollment documentation.

 Supporting Your Child's Wellbeing